How Much to Demolish a House?

 Also, if the ease of access to the property is restricted, this could also add some additional time to the length of the job.

-If you live in the London area, you can expect the labour costs to be higher in this area.
-This is due to the fact that labour costs in London are generally more across the board in comparison to the labour costs in the North or other areas of the UK.
+If you live in the London area, you can expect the labour costs to be higher.
+This is due to the fact that labour costs in London are generally higher in comparison to the labour costs in the North or other areas of the UK.

 The timescales given above are based on a demolition job where no issues arise.
 As with a lot of other large jobs, there are some issues that may become a problem during the process of the demolition, and these may add some additional time to the length of the job.